 Students interact with leaders from non-profit organizations, community elected officials and other groups.
 Seminars feature guided interviews with noted leaders, interaction with mentors and peers, and exchange of ideas about new areas of research.
 Throughout the program, students utilize emerging technology to become proficient in integrating technology into their own workplace.

 The Ed.D. in Leadership is a terminal degree with a dissertation requiring original research.
 The program can be accomplished by working professionals.
-Doctoral students enroll in and begin the core courses of their doctoral program before declaring one of seven concentrations, or areas of emphasis, below.
+Doctoral students enroll in and begin the core courses of their doctoral program before declaring one of seven focuses of study below.

-If interested, Ed.D. in Leadership students may choose an area of emphasis.
-The following concentrations are currently offered:
+If interested, Ed.D. in Leadership students may choose a focus of study.
+The following focus of studies are currently offered:

 Please visit the Admissions page for detailed information about course materials and fees.